 2.1.
-The admission tickets to a performance are allocated to various price categories.
-Tickets from these various price categories can be ordered for each performance.
-Ticket prices can be viewed in the relevant and currently valid price list.
+The tickets for each performance are allocated to various price categories.
+Only tickets of a single price category can be ordered for a particular performance.
+Ticket prices can be viewed in the current valid price list.

 2.3.
 Discounts will not be granted.